 The Samsung Galaxy S6 Edge Plus is still one of Samsung's most premium phones two years after it was officially released boasting fantastic build quality and a 5.7-inch screen which curves around on both sides.

 In essence this phone is a cross between the original Galaxy S6 Edge and the Galaxy Note 5, which sadly for S Pen fans didn't come to the UK.
-Especially now the Galaxy Note 7 is dead, this is the best large screen Samsung option for you in the UK right now if you don't want to splash out on the new Note 8.
+This is the best large screen Samsung option for you in the UK right now if you don't want to splash out on the new Note 8.

 The real difference between the Edge+ and the original S6 Edge is the increased screen size – obviously – and the amount of RAM.
 There's the S7 Edge in the mix as well, offering a nice halfway house between the two - but if it's heft and power you want together, this is the option for you.

 The only problem is that no networks are featuring it on contract any longer.
 So pick out the best price for the handset from our comparison chart below and team it with a cheap SIM only deal.

 TechRadar's Samsung Galaxy S6 Edge Plus review highlights